FilipMojto/FIIT-PDT/assignment_3/PROTOCOL.md

 **2. Border Buffer Table (`border_buffer`)**

 This table creates a 10 km buffer zone around the crossing border line.
-The operation involves a coordinate transformation workflow: the border geometry is first transformed from WGS84 (EPSG:4326) to Web Mercator (EPSG:3857) using `ST_Transform()`, then buffered by 10,000 meters (10 km) using `ST_Buffer()`, and finally transformed back to WGS84 for consistency with the original OSM data coordinate system.
+The operation involves a coordinate transformation workflow: the border geometry is first transformed to EPSG:5514 (S-JTSK) using `ST_Transform()`, then buffered by 10,000 meters (10 km) using `ST_Buffer()`, and finally transformed back to WGS84 (EPSG:4326) for consistency.

 **3. Roads in 10 km Table (`roads_in_10_km`)**

-This final table retrieves all roads that fall within or intersect the 10 km buffer zone.
-The `ST_Intersects()` function checks for any spatial overlap between the road geometries from `planet_osm_roads` and the buffer polygon, capturing all roads that are fully or partially within the defined distance from the border.
+This final table retrieves all roads that are completely contained within the 10 km buffer zone.
+The `ST_Within()` function checks whether road geometries are fully inside the buffer polygon, ensuring that only roads entirely within the defined distance from the border are captured.

 ### Results